-It’s more than a set list of crunches and sit-ups.
+It’s more than a set list of kick-ass abs exercises.

 Trainer and fitness author Gregg Cook just debuted a new workout video The Science of the Six-Pack—created for and by Q—the new editorial website for Equinox—which touts a series of six key movements through six planes of motion, for chiseled (and we mean chiseled) abs.
 Watch here to find out how, then read on to find out how its done.